Combinatorial Hopf algebra structure on packed square matrices: Packed matrices

 Let us denote by~$n$ the size of~$M$ and assume that~$M_1$ (resp. $M_2$) has~$n_1$ (resp. $n_2$) columns.
 The lemma follows from the fact that since~$(M_1, M_2)$ is a column decomposition of~$M$, there are~$n_1$ nonzero rows in~$M_1$, $n_2$ nonzero rows in~$M_2$, and $n = n_1 + n_2$. \end{proof}

 Lemma~\ref{lem:Decomposition} provides a sufficient condition to ensure that a given pair~$(M_1, M_2)$ of matrices cannot be a column (resp. row) decomposition of a matrix~$M$.
-Nevertheless, it does not give for that a necessary condition.
+Nevertheless, it is not a necessary condition.
 Indeed, let

-Then, even if there is no nonzero entry on a same row in~$M_1$ and~$M_2$, $(M_1, M_2)$ is not a column decomposition of~$M$.
+Then, even if there is no nonzero entry on the same row in~$M_1$ and~$M_2$, $(M_1, M_2)$ is not a column decomposition of~$M$.